-PHASE 1: PLANNING FOR DECISION-MAKING

-Getting organized from the outset is essential for ensuring you have everything you need to make thoughtful and efficient decisions.
+PHASE 1: PLANNING FOR DECISION-MAKING Getting organized from the outset is essential for ensuring you have everything you need to make thoughtful and efficient decisions.
+Phase I equips you to understand the climate-related problem thoughtful and efficient decisions.
 Phase 1 equips you to understand the climate-related problem area better, identify relevant parties and organizational processes, select criteria for evaluating options, and plan to communicate your efforts.